-Editorial Introduction to Exhibition on Commando, Triumph, Joke, and Wow Comics, from the Canadian Whites Collection at Ryerson University
+Editorial Introduction to Exhibition on Commando, Triumph, Joke, The funny comics with Dizzy Don, and Wow Comics, from the Canadian Whites Collection at Ryerson University

 Dr. Monique Tschofen, Ryerson University